 Exercise 3: Cluster the words

-Instruction: Classify the words into the two categories based on typical daily activities.
+Instruction: Classify the following words into two clear groups: morning activities and daily meals.

 Attività del mattino